ejrbuss/type-mark/docs/index.md

 ```

 is a valid interface that checks if the supplied object contains a property
 coordinates that is an array of `{x, y}` objects.
-This is possible because
-interfaces are just a composed set of validation functions, and because
+Interfaces are just a composed set of validation functions.
+Because
-`type.implements(interface)` returns a function it can also be used.
+`type.implements(interface)` returns a function it can also be used for validation.

 This also means that you can provide whatever function to the interface you
 would like, for instance